AamAadmiParty/aapkamanch/aapkamanch/templates/statics/party/org-structure.md

 1. In addition, the State Executive will have one representative from each District as decided by that District Executive.
 1. If the Coordinator of any Unit is elected to the State Executive, he/she shall resign as the Coordinator of the concerned District.
 1. The State Executive may co-opt up to 5 members in order to give fair representation to disadvantaged social groups, such as SC, ST, Back-Ward Classes and Minorities.
 If the co-opted members are not already Active members of the Party, they shall be deemed to be Active Members of the Party as soon as they are co-opted and shall have all the rights of elected members of the Executive.
-1. The State Executive may, through consensus, invite anyone from within or outside the Party to attend its meetings as a ‘Special Invitee’ for one or more meetings.
+1. The State Executive may, through consensus, invite anyone from within or outside the Party to attend its meetings as a 'Special Invitee' for one or more meetings.
 However, Special Invitees shall not enjoy any voting rights.
 1. The members referred to in sub-clause (i) above shall elect one person from amongst themselves as the State Coordinator.
 1. All elected members of the State Executive shall be available for the Party work on regular basis.